 Although humanist photography was more of a loose grouping of like-minded individuals than a true movement with an ideology, one individual helped to found the vision: Henri Cartier-Bresson.
 In 1951 he told a journalist that the most important subject for him and his colleagues was “mankind and his life, so brief, so frail, so threatened.”
 Like many of his contemporaries, the “Eye of the Century” provided popular magazines of the day with images that spoke of a universal human condition and captured something remarkable, emotionally engaging, or surreal in scenes taken from daily life.
 He instinctively understood how a simple observed action could connect with the viewer and how a small moment could be a metaphor suggesting universal shared experiences.
 He and his Leica camera would obtain legendary status pioneering photojournalism as he traveled throughout the world documenting mankind and capturing “the decisive moment.”

-Robert Doisneau would come to best exemplify French humanism with his images of the citizens of the nation that were subject to a range of emotions from sensitivity to the simple pleasures of life to their anguish.
+In France, Robert Doisneau would come to best exemplify French humanism with his images of the nation that were subject to a range of emotions from sensitive to the people’s simple pleasures of life to their anguish.
 He gave up a career in commercial and fashion photography late in 1940 to devote himself to depicting life in the street and brought a delightful and humane sensibility to his goal of celebrating individuality.
-He famously roamed the streets of Paris, camera in hand, waiting to witness and artfully reveal life’s special moments.
-“Frenchness” and a sense of joie de vivre in midcentury France pervade his images in which he demonstrates a unique ability to find and perfectly frame charismatic characters, entertaining episodes, and fleeting moments of humor and affection.
+He famously roamed the streets of Paris, camera in hand waiting to witness and artfully reveal life’s special moments.
+A “Frenchness” and a sense of joie de vivre in midcentury France pervade his images in which he demonstrates a unique ability to find and perfectly frame charismatic characters, entertaining episodes, and fleeting moments of humor and affection.

-Although the humanist movement gradually lost momentum from the late 1960s, many of the photographers continued working.
+Although the humanist movement gradually lost steam from the late 1960s, many of the photographers continued working.
 Their work remains popular, and though sometimes mistakenly criticized as sentimental or nostalgic, it remains of great historical importance particularly to photojournalism.
-These photographers pictured a world in which values such as the primacy of human feelings and a sense of community still commanded widespread respect.
+They picture a world where values such as the primacy of human feelings and a sense of community still commanded widespread respect.
 Lives were being shaped by the rise of the middle class along with the shared and hopeful belief that the future would be better.